kumartheashwani/paypal-java-mcp-server/README.md

 ```

 **Important**: When using the server with Smithery, ensure that:
-1. The `interactive` flag is set to `true` in the Smithery configuration
+1. The `interactive` flag is set to `true` in the Smithery configuration if your environment supports interactive processes
 2. You are using the JSON-RPC over stdio interface and not attempting to connect to the server via HTTP
-3. The server will not start a web server when running with the `stdio` profile
+3. If your environment does not support interactive processes, use the `start-non-interactive.sh` script instead

+### Non-Interactive Deployment

+If your Smithery environment does not support interactive processes, you have two options:

+1. **Use the start-non-interactive.sh script**: This script creates named pipes and handles the stdin/stdout connectivity for you.

+2. **Modify the Smithery configuration**: Set `"interactive": false` in the Smithery configuration and ensure the server is started with the `-Djsonrpc.stdio.interactive=false` flag.

 ## Prerequisites